-Completion of the EdD requires a total of 20 Mills credits.
-Students who are admitted to the program may petition for transfer of some relevant prior graduate-level work.
-Upon admission to the program, each student develops a sequence of study in consultation with the academic advisor.
+Completion of the EdD requires a total of 80 semester course credits.
+Students who are admitted to the program may petition for transfer of up to 24 semester course credits of relevant prior graduate-level work.
+Upon admission to the program, each student develops a sequence of study in consultation with his or her academic advisor.
 This sequence will include core courses related to the theory and practice of leadership, a required set of courses in research methods, an area of specialization, and completion of the doctoral dissertation.
 The program generally requires two to three years of course work followed by the doctoral dissertation.

 In students' first and possibly second year of course work, they work with their advisors to shape a course sequence that meets their educational and professional goals.
 These courses can consist of the Administrative Services Credential, the MA in Educational Leadership, the Leadership Program in Early Childhood MA, or any set of courses from those listed below.
 With the approval of the advisor, appropriate courses from other departments may also be included in the doctoral program.

 EDUC 208 Chicanos and Education (4)

 EDUC 227/427 Issues of Race and Ethnicity in Education (4)

 EDUC 230 History of Education in the United States (4)

 EDUC 403 Administrative Leadership: Theory, Concepts, and Practice (4)